Track workflow > Setup Worm Detection and Tracking > Detection panel

 Spinal axis sample: The number of points used to describe the worm median axis.
 Reducing the number of points increases processing speed.
 We recommend a minimum value of 31.

 Enforce width uniformity: When enabled, this option maintains a uniform width profile along the worm body.
 This option is especially useful when dealing with low resolution images where the worm radius is less than 7 or 8 pixels.
 Note that this mode does not allow automatic detection of the head and the tail.
-If width fitting is enabled, WormLab attempts to fine-tune the width profile of the worm while maintaining the uniformity of the main body.
-If the fitting is successful head and tail can theoretically be distinguished from one another automatically.
+If Width Fitting is enabled, WormLab attempts to fine-tune the width profile of the worm while maintaining the uniformity of the main body.
+If the fitting is successful the head and tail can theoretically be distinguished from one another automatically.